davyLSDev/transposer/docs/startFromScratch.md

 ## A few more things to get in place (see Dan's first tutorial)

 1. touch spec/indexSpec.js
-2. edit indexSpec.js an deposit the following
+2. edit indexSpec.js and deposit the following

 ```
 const Browser = require('zombie');